G2L:From Giga-Scale to Cancer-Specific Large-Scale Pathology Foundation Models via Knowledge Distillation: Results

 \subsection{Robustness Index}

-Table \ref{tab:robust_index} presents the robustness index of different FMs.
-With a score of 1.0880, the G2L-distilled model surpassed both the teacher (1.0425) and all other models.
+Table \ref{tab:3} presents the robustness index of different FMs across different number of nearest neighbors ($k$ = 3, 5, 10, and 20).
+The G2L-distilled model consistently surpassed both the teacher and all other models.
 These results support the clinical applicability of the G2L model, indicating its superior ability to prioritize biologically meaningful features over image variations originating from different institutions.